Better Sleep for Better Health

 Word or Excel if you want to create your own trackers to use.

-**If you encounter any technical difficulties with the program, we are happy to help and can often send information in different formats to accommodate you.
+**If you encounter any technical difficulties with the program, I am happy to help and can often send information in different formats to accommodate you.

 A recording device.